|

 Named port of destination - Maritime and inland waterway transport only.

-The obligations are the same as under CFR with the addition that the seller must procure insurance against the buyer's risk of loss of, or damage to the goods during carriage.
+under CFR with the addition that the seller must procure insurance against the buyer's risk of loss of, or damage to the goods during carriage.

 CPT - Carriage Paid To